Ohyoukillkenny/riscv-simulator/README.md

 2. By Clion:

+   Download our project from Github.
 Start Clion, import this project.
 That's it!

 ### Run the Code